All People's Party (UK)

 The All People's Party (APP) was a political party established in the United Kingdom in 2013.

-When it was founded it had two sitting councillors in the London Borough of Southwark: Althea Smith had formerly been a member of the Labour Party.
-In the Southwark London Borough Council election, 2014 the APP stood 15 candidates.
-However, despite gaining 2,828 votes, they failed to get any councillors elected.
+History

 The party was established owing to concerns that insufficient participants from ethnic minorities were given leadership roles by the main parties.
 Their motto is ‘Celebrate diverse people at the top, not just diversity’.

+2015 General Election

 Prem Goyal, the founder of the APP, claimed "the 45 per cent talented minority population in Southwark, which generates 70 per cent of the Labour votes, get only 10 per cent representation at the top decision-making table."
 This, he stated, translated economically as "for every £1 these hard-working, talented people contribute to Labour, they are only given 13p back."